 “Taking a proactive part in their learning (by teaching their peers) helps them to build confidence, and to develop skills they will need as managers,” Gilbert said.

-Gilbert’s “anti-bullying” initiatives date back to 2011, and since then she has provided her students with hands-on opportunities to work with area high schools and executives with automaker Nissan North America for example while also enlisting the cooperation of area business professional in advisory and guest speaking capacities.
-Those efforts resulted in prominent coverage in area print and television media.
+Gilbert’s “anti-bullying” initiatives date back to 2011, and since then she has provided her students with hands-on opportunities to work with area high schools and executives with automaker Nissan North America, for example, while also enlisting the cooperation of area business professional in advisory and guest speaking capacities.

 McCormick has been a pioneer in the EXL Scholars Program and has taught 16 unique courses offered in multiple EXL formats.
 Since the EXL program began in spring 2006, she has served as an EXL Faculty mentor as well.